dettonville/dettonville.org/content/news/2018-11-12-mapstruct-1_3_0_Beta2-is-out-with-java8-as-baseline.md

 ---
-title: "Java 8 as a baseline, null value property mappings improved builders support and much more: MapStruct 1.3.0.Beta2 is out"
+title: "Java 8 as a baseline, null value property mappings improved builders support and much more: Dettonville 1.3.0.Beta2 is out"
 author: Filip Hrisafov
 date: "2018-11-12"
 tags: [release, news]
 ---

-It's my pleasure to announce the second Beta release of MapStruct 1.3.
+It's my pleasure to announce the second Beta release of Dettonville 1.3.

 With the new Release we have finally made the switch to Java 8 as a baseline.